aursalan/clarifyai/README.md

 > ClarifyAI is an intelligent PDF chatbot built with a Retrieval-Augmented Generation (RAG) pipeline.
 It allows you to upload a PDF document and ask specific questions about its content, receiving accurate answers drawn directly from the text.

-This project leverages a modern, serverless architecture to provide a seamless and efficient user experience.

 - **Chat with Your Documents:** Simply upload a PDF and start a conversation.
 Get insights and answers without manually searching through pages.
 - **Context-Aware Answers:** Powered by a RAG pipeline, the chatbot provides answers based only on the content of your uploaded document, avoiding generic or external information.
 - **Serverless Deployment:** Built with Cloudflare Workers and Pages for high scalability and low latency.
 The PDF text extraction is handled by a separate microservice deployed on Hugging Face.